mapipina/what-should-i-eat/README.md

 	6. 6 recipes will appear along with missing ingredients (“if needed”)
 	7. Recipe instructions included in a scrolling

-# Architect:
+# Architecture
 	  1. Create the Firebase database and implement code for db & FB authentication
 	  2. Create facebook user login app in their dev site, sync it with Firebase via app ID & secret
 	  3. Placed in function to call it when document is ready and create pop up delay of 2sec
 	  4. From there, we had to create an on.click function dependent on the Submit button
 	  5. After running into scope issues with the global ingredient array and the AJAX calls, we decided to nest everything in the on.click function

 # Libraries Used
 	- jQuery for javascript simplification(Write less do more)